saipat/Typenger/README.md

 ### Functionality

 * Players type a word seen on the screen.
-* For every correct word thay type, Thor will strike Thanos and Thanos will loose his energy by one point and vice versa.
+* For every correct word thay type, Thor will gain one point and vice versa.
 * Set the timer.
 Give them 1 or 2 words in  every 5 seconds.
-* The game ends if either of them loses all their energy.
+* The game ends if one of them wins or it's tie.

 ### Wireframes